mlnprice/nested-sampling/README.md

 Phase diagrams are important!
 It sure would be cool if we could make good phase diagrams using computers.
-The nested sampling algorithm holds promise because it has an easier time dealing with phase transitions than some other computational methods, but is not to complicated to use.
+The nested sampling algorithm holds promise because it has an easier time dealing with phase transitions than some other computational methods, but is not too complicated to use.
 The main goal of this guide is to help you get a more intuitive understanding of the nested sampling algoritm.
 Along the way, you'll learn about molecular dynamics, the partition function, and the Julia coding language.